sagefy/sagefy/docs/pages/user_processes.md

     - Dalton is then presented with choosing between Integration Fingerspelling I-IV or Basic Greetings I. This time, he chooses to continue to with Basic Greetings I.
 - Dalton takes and completes Basic Greetings I. (20 minutes)
 - Dalton is asked to create a practice question for Fingerspelling I. (15 minutes)
-    - Descovrir asks him for a unique application project: to design a practice question or exercise for Fingerspelling I.
+    - Sagefy asks him for a unique application project: to design a practice question or exercise for Fingerspelling I.
     - First, he is asked to assess and evaluate a few existing practice questions.
     - Then, Dalton is asked to plan out his practice question.
     - Dalton then submits his practice question for Fingerspelling I. It isn't available immediately as it needs review.